 Vito was content to play the humble servant for now, because in a few days the chain of command was going to undergo a major reorganization.
 The Alkahest Crisis required strong, centralized leadership.
 The ICW and its young Supreme Mugwump would provide that leadership—whether Daphne and her foreign colleagues liked it or not.

-As more muggles died from the effects of Alkahest, the struggle for the remaining resources would lead to riots and then to wars.
+As more muggles died from the side-effects of Alkahest, the struggle for the remaining resources would lead to riots and then to wars.
 These wars would produce mass casualties, and outbreaks of virulent diseases would soon follow.
 In desperation they would turn to Alkahest again despite the known risks, and the vicious cycle would start over.
 According to his calculations the muggle population would drop below a hundred million in less than five years.

 By that point the survivors would be reduced to steam-powered technology, which would allow the ICW to openly seize power with minimal risk to its own Aurors.
 The newly conquered muggles would be treated well.
 Vito had developed a quick and painless spell that would sterilize the males.
 The females would act as surrogates for fertilized zygotes donated by carefully selected magical couples.
 If all went according to plan the magical population of the world would climb from its current two million to over forty million by the end of the twenty-first century.
 This rapid population growth would be greatly aided by the mass production of the Elixir of Life.